TaxFoundation/international-tax-competitiveness-index/source_documentation.md

 ## Czech Republic

+### `loss_carryback`: As of June 1, the Czech Republic was considering the introduction of a 2-year loss carryback provision, see Bloomberg Tax, "Czech Republic Lower House Considers Bill to Amend Various Tax Laws Due to Coronavirus," May 28, 2020.
+However, as the law was not implemented on June 1, it is not included in this year's _International Index_.

 ### `country_limitations`: Bloomberg Tax, "Country Guides - Czech Republic - Corporate Tax Computation and Administration," https://www.bloomberglaw.com/product/tax/document/21069792808.

 ## Denmark: